NETWAYS/fundamentals4puppet-training/sections/code_logic/04_functions.md

 * Objective:
  * Create your webserver content from an epp template
 * Steps:
- * Create a epp template to represent your webserver content
+ * Create an epp template to represent your webserver content
  * Change the resource to use the template instead of fixed string